benoitlx/APT-interface/README.md

     kpz.set_output_voltage(20) # The KPZ needs to be configured in open_loop for voltage control
 ```

-The full documentation is available [here](https://benoitlx.github.io/Documentation-Stage-G1/) (not finished yet, a dedicated page will be added)
+The full documentation is available [here](https://benoitlx.github.io/Documentation-Stage-G1/Technique/APT-interface) (not finished yet and only in french for now)

 Feel free to create pull requests and add support for other devices, i will try my best to review the code and merge changes in time!
 You can as well add issues for any problem you encounter with implemented functions.
 The documentation for APT protocol is available [here](https://www.thorlabs.com/Software/Motion%20Control/APT_Communications_Protocol.pdf).